xenocrat/chyrp-lite/README.md

 ## Upgrading

-Chyrp Lite will tell you when a new version is available.
-You can update in six steps:
+You can upgrade Chyrp Lite in six steps:

 1. __Backup your database before proceeding!__
 2. Download the latest version of Chyrp Lite.